dragonfly-science/dragonfly-website/content/work/TMP-case-study/content.md

 We were pleased to work with Wellington digital design agency [Salted Herring](https://www.saltedherring.com/) on this project, who designed the user interface and created the brand identity.
 We worked together on the front-end development.
 [Kōkako](https://kokako.co/) was named a Supreme Winner in the interactive category of the [2016 Best Design Awards](https://bestawards.co.nz/interactive/applications/salted-herring/kokako-language-tracking/) and awarded a Purple Pin.

 [Watch a Native Affairs, Maōri TV interview about this project](https://www.dragonfly.co.nz/news/2016-10-17-kokako-is-the-best.html).

-> The team at Dragonfly have been great to work with.
-They quickly understood what
-> we were trying to achieve and came up with a very innovative solution.
->
-> In fact, their prototype attracted a lot of interest nationally and internationally
-> before we even had a chance to put it into operation.
->
-> Dragonfly took an idea and turned it into something pretty special.
-They made this
-> project happen for us.

-<cite>Thomas Hood<br />
-Manager Corporate Services<br />
-Te Māngai Pāho.</cite>